icecave/isolator/README.md

 }
 ```

-The example class given performs some very simple filesystem operations, but immediately
-it is a little painful to write a unit test for this class.
+Despite the simplicity of the example the class immediately becomes difficult to test due to it's reliance on the file system.

-In order to write a unit test for this class you need to have a file to read.
-An obvious approach might be to bundle some static fixtures on disk, or to make a temporary filesystem
+In order to test this class you might be inclined to set up some static fixtures on disk, make a temporary directory when your test suite
-when the test suite is set up, or even to use a virtual filesystem stream wrapper.
+is set up or perhaps even use a [virtual filesystem wrapper](http://code.google.com/p/bovigo/wiki/vfsStream).

-**Isolator** gives you a simple alternative at the cost of a little extra code.
-Below is the class rewritten with **Isolator** support.
+**Isolator** provides a fourth alternative, given below is the same example rewritten using an Isolator instance.

 ```php
 <?php